toshi-ara/sim_stat_test/README.md

 I have interest in type I error of Welch test in **small** sample size.
 In this simulation,
-I show type I error of *t*-test and Wilcoxon runk-sum test in small sample size.
+I show type I error of *t*-test and Wilcoxon rank-sum test in small sample size.

 # Condition